MakingSense/dev-challenges/README.md

-# Welcome to Making Sense's Dev Challenge!
+# Welcome to Making Sense's Dev Challenges!

-Welcome
+Welcome!

-The idea behind this project is, mainly, to help us identify your strengths so we can create an accurate career path for you.
+This project will help us identify your strengths so we can create an accurate career path for you.

-Please select your challenge, create a fork of this repository add your changes When you are ready to deliver the project, create a pull request so we can check it out.
+Please select your challenge, create a repository for your project, and send it to us so we can check it out!

 - [React Challenge](React/README.md)
 - [Angular Challenge](Angular1.x/README.md)

-May the code be with you
+May the code be with you.